Marcelo Fernan: Judicial

 In 1977, he was elected national president of the Integrated Bar of the Philippines, the country's national organization of lawyers.

 After the People Power Revolution and the dissolution of the Batasang Pambansa, he was appointed by President Corazon Aquino as an Associate Justice of the Supreme Court and served until 1988 and acted also as Chairman of the Supreme Court Committee on the Revision of the Rules of Court and Chairman of the House Electoral Tribunal.

 He was then promoted in 1988 as Chief Justice, the highest position of leadership in the Supreme Court and the judiciary and was Chairman of the Judicial and Bar Council, the country's screening body of the potential judges and justices and the Judiciary Planning and Implementation Office.
 During his term as Chief Justice, several bold judicial reforms were instituted, among them the judicial orientation and career enrichment program, updating of the Code of Judicial Conduct and the continuous trial program.

-Presidential bid
+Vice Presidential bid

 He resigned as Chief Justice in 1991 to run as president of the country.
-He later accepted the offer of House Speaker Ramon Mitra as his vice presidential candidate of the LDP Party.
+He later accepted the offer of House Speaker Ramon Mitra as his vice presidential candidate of the Laban ng Demokratikong Pilipino.
+He was the first former Chief Justice to run for vice president.
 In the 1992 elections, however both lost to Fidel Ramos and Joseph Estrada, respectively.